ZuyaoLiu/Complete-sex-chromosome-of-blackspotted-stickleback/README.md

 ## Assembly statistics

 We are still in the process of validating each step, and the final assembly.
-But below are the statistics, and plots that we have generated so far.
+Once this is done the statistics will be added below.

 |                     | Autos & X  |  Y  |
 |:-------------------:|:----------:|:---:|